Reviews You Can Rely On

 The integrated pot that comes with the Primus Lite+ and Jetboil Zip have smaller volumes, which prevented us from testing them with a full liter.
 We tested the boiling time of the Lite+ using only 0.5 liters of water (making its time seem faster than it would have been otherwise) and the Zip with 0.75 liters.

 Liquid fuel stoves take longer to boil water because they must be primed first.
 To keep our comparisons fair, we started the clock after priming.
 We found it took anywhere from 30 to 90 seconds to prime these stoves.
 User results for priming times can vary so widely that we did not bother to publish them.
 Boil time after priming for the MSR Universal was 7 minutes 28 seconds with liquid fuel.
 Similarly, the boil time for the Universal when used with a fuel canister was 7 minutes 18 seconds.
-We think that boil times for liquid fuel stoves are even less important than for other types of stoves because their other functions (including their versatility) are more important than speed.
+We think that boil times for liquid fuel stoves are even less important than for other stoves because their other functions (including their versatility) are more important than speed.

 backpacking stove - the reactor is fast to boil, even in the wind.